People Strategies for Profitable Growth

 Passengers are just along for the ride.
 They do the bare minimum.

-Drillers are actively sinking the boat with their negativity and poor attitude.
+Drillers are actively out to sink the boat with their negativity and poor attitude.

 Look for those who: